 Porsche doesn’t have an F1 car for several reasons, with the main one being that it doesn’t suit their values as a company, being too far away from road cars, which are their priority.
 High costs are the other main reason they don’t have an F1 car, but they do participate in other motorsports.

 Porsche have a massive share of the luxury and sports car market, and this drives their priority away from motorsport.
 However, they have still been involved in Formula 1 in the past, and their various other endeavors in motorsport are worth looking at to understand why they are not in F1 anymore.

 A Bit Of Background About Porsche

 But this all changed after the arrival of the Volkswagen Beetle, as cars became almost material items and people wanted to have more than they had before.
-The brand is famous for its 911 line of cars, along with its SUV, the Cayenne.
+The brand is famous for their 911 line of cars, along with their SUV, the Cayenne.
 These cars have always been marketed as luxury high-performance vehicles, and they have won the company many awards over the years.

 High Profit Margins

-It has become something of a household name, and the company does most of its business internationally.
+Porsche has become something of a household name, and the company does most of their business internationally.
 They claim to have the highest profit margins per car of any manufacturer, and in 2015 they reported pre-tax profits of more than $3 billion.
-But it is not just in production cars that Porsche has seen fame, as it is heavily involved in various motorsports as well.
+But it is not just in production cars that Porsche has seen fame, as the marque is heavily involved in various motorsports as well.

 Porsche In Other Motorsports